thomasWeise/moptipy/README.md

 There are at least the following keys:

 - process wrapper parameters (scope `p`):
-  - `p.name`: the name of the process wrapper
+  - `p.name`: the name of the process wrapper, i.e., a short mnemonic describing its purpose
-  - `p.type`: the python class of the process wrapper
+  - `p.class`: the python class of the process wrapper
   - `p.maxTimeMillis`: the maximum clock time in milliseconds, if specified
   - `p.maxFEs`: the maximum number of objective function evaluations (FEs), if specified
   - `p.goalF`: the goal objective value, if specified